Infinite Craft: Development and release

 Infinite Craft was made by Neal Agarwal, a software developer based in New York City.
 In an interview, Agarwal said that he has been developing games since the age of nine and that he thinks "There should be more people creating fun stuff on the web."
 After enrolling at Virginia Tech in 2016, he created neal.fun, a collection of small browser games about various topics, most of which he created during lectures.
 One of the site's first games, Spend Bill Gates' Money, received attention with over 80 million page views.
 The site was again popularized when Agarwal released The Password Game, a game in which the player needs to pick a password that abides by increasingly unusual and complicated rules, on June 27, 2023.

 Development of Infinite Craft was announced on January 16, 2024.
 The game was made available on the website on January 31, two weeks after the announcement.
 Mobile apps were later developed and released on App Store and Google Play on April 30, 2024, and May 21, 2024, respectively.

 The game became popular on the internet shortly upon release.
 According to Agarwal, the game received over thirty thousand views in the first month and over 300 million recipes are created each day.
 This has caused the website's servers to overload, and Agarwal had to petition the hosting service provider to increase its bandwidth.

 Reception

 The game received positive reviews upon release.
-Christian Donlan of Eurogamer compared Infinite Craft to one of his lucid dreams, explaining that an element "always [runs] away" when the player tries to figure out what elements to combine, while The New York Timess Kieran Press-Reynolds stated it was "like peering into an A.I.'s brain", adding that the game's nonsensical nature "adds to the allure".
+Christian Donlan of Eurogamer compared Infinite Craft to one of his lucid dreams, explaining that an element "always [runs] away" when the player tries to figure out what elements to combine, while journalist Kieran Press-Reynolds, writing for The New York Times stated it was "like peering into an A.I.'s brain", adding that the game's nonsensical nature "adds to the allure".
 Rock Paper Shotguns Graham Smith praised how the game was "glorious, time-stealing fun to try", commenting how "the real joy comes" when a player finds a simple way to create an element.